VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 Framework.

 > **JanaPersona:** The team implemented this bounded context after it
-> implemented the public Conference Management web-site that uses MVC 3.
+> implemented the public Conference Management website that uses MVC 3.

 This bounded context must integrate with other bounded contexts that implement the CQRS pattern.